JPL13/Statistical-Programming/README.md

 # Statistical-Programming

 The content is the implemention of the following algorithms in statistical computing using R, Python.
-All the codes were written from scratch and avoided using the built-in packages.
+Most of the codes were written from scratch and avoided using the built-in packages.

 1.Homewrok1-Random number generators, Monte Carlo integration.\
 2.Homewrok2-Metropolis algorithm, Gibbs sampling.\